- slide 1 of 4

 Lessons and Websites

-Let's learn the basic of teaching the computer parts to these younger students with computer games to support their learning.
+Have you considered the basics of teaching the parts of computer to your younger students?
+You can utilize computer games to support their learning.
 Bookmark this page as it will provide you with the kind of rationale your administrators are looking for when using computers in your class.

 - slide 2 of 4